open-austin/org/README.md

 # General

-This is where we keep track of our brigade managemant activities.
+This is where we keep track of our org operation activities.

 ## Membership